V – Metal Machine Music

-V – Metal Machine Music is the ninth album by German Industrial/EBM band Die Krupps.
+V – Metal Machine Music is the ninth studio album by German Industrial/EBM band Die Krupps.
 It was released on 28 August 2015 as digital download and double CD as well as limited bundles.
+The album was released through record labels Steamhammer and Metropolis Records.

 Background

 The album sees the band returning "to a distinctly guitar-heavy sound".
 The album derives its name from one of the band's earlier tracks, "Metal Machine Music", a single off the Album I, itself a tribute to Lou Reed's album Metal Machine Music, which Jürgen Engler credits as a strong influence on the band.

 "Die Verdammten" is a guitar enriched rework of the tour intro the band had used on their 2011 and 2014 tours.
 "The Vampire Strikes Back" is a rework of a song previously released on a Wing Commander original soundtrack album in 1998, thus being the band's last song recorded prior to its temporary breakup.
 "Alive in a Glass Cage", "Road Rage Warrior" and "Volle Kraft voraus" are also older songs that were re-recorded.
 "The Red Line" was first released in an alternate version in 2014 as a B-Side to the "Robo Sapien" single.